 - Will my estate trigger any tax issues?

 - During your lifetime, who should handle my financial and medical decisions if I become incapacitated or unable to make those decisions?

 - Do you I need to plan for Medicaid and Long Term Care Assistance?

-The most important question: How much is this going to cost?
-Some lawyers charge flat fees of $1,000 or more; however, estate plans very much depend on your situation.
+So, how much is this going to cost?
+You may see flat rates as high as $1,000 or more, but it should depend on your situation.
 It is our policy to charge an hourly rate from start to finish.
 Our rates are published here.
 As said above, we don’t push trusts or added documents that are unnecessary.
 This is your decision, and we will advise you to make the most reasonable choice with your situation.
-With most simple estate plans, including the powers of attorney and advanced directives, we try to keep the bill under $500.00.
+With most simple estate plans, including the powers of attorney and advance directives, we try to keep the cost under $500.00.
 This is not a guarantee, but it is a market average among our clients with simple estate plans.
-If your estate plan includes conditions, added language, a trust or multiple revisions, it will be more than the average cost.
+If your estate plan includes custom language and multiple revisions, it will be more than the average cost.
 To help us achieve our goal to lessen the bill, we recommend you come to the appointment with all the above questions answered.
-This helps us tremendously.
-After the first draft is complete, we will send you drafts to approve.
-To further lower the costs, when we schedule the appointment, please calls us ahead of time with any changes before the appointment.
+This helps keep the cost down.
 If you are ready to review or revise or start or amend your estate plan, please contact us to make an appointment at 970-242-7847.